What Is Divorce Mediation?

 The Mediator’s Role in Divorce Negotiations

-The mediator will assist the parties to a divorce in setting the agenda for the mediation sessions.
-They identify those issues that need to be addressed before the divorce may become final, such as child custody, division of property, and whether either spouse will need to pay alimony.
+The mediator will assist the parties in a divorce in setting the agenda for the mediation sessions.
+They identify disputed issues, such as child custody, property division, and spousal support (alimony).
 The mediator is there to guide the parties in their discussions but not to make decisions for them.

 Mediators can fill different roles.
 “There’s early-stage mediation, late-stage mediation, facilitative mediation, and evaluative mediation,” Breitmeyer says.
 “Each county kind of has its customs and traditions.
-In the metropolitan Detroit area, it tends to be later stage mediation, where the mediator is chosen or selected by the attorneys in the case.”
+In the metropolitan Detroit area, it tends to be a later-stage mediation, where the mediator is chosen or selected by the attorneys in the case.”

 In Michigan, where Breitmeyer practices, there is a rule that subjects domestic relations cases to mediation.
-In those cases, a mediator typically gets involved after discovery.
-Earlier mediation may sometimes be appropriate, however.
+A mediator typically gets involved after discovery in those cases.
+However, earlier mediation may sometimes be appropriate.
 “Sometimes people will call and say, ‘Can you get involved now?
 We’ve got problems with discovery; we’ve got problems with evidence.
-Can you just get involved and see if we can kind of cut to the chase and avoid a bunch of cost in litigation?’”
+Can you just get involved and see if we can kind of cut to the chase and avoid a bunch of costs in litigation?'”

 If your divorce involves a family-owned business, mediation may be an ideal option.
 “It can be incredibly helpful in cases where there are complex business issues,” Breitmeyer notes.